ItsDrike/itsdrike.com/content/posts/why-privacy-matters.md

 private, and it was done purely to find something that could be considered wrong by others, so that they could release it, therefore enforcing the belief that all Muslims are bad.

-## Suppressing democracy
+### Suppressing democracy

 When the government wants to open a file on anyone nowadays, they can just go to one of the Silicon Valley massive tech companies and request data directly from any of these corporations.
-This usually gives them enough information that they could use to discredit you for anything, think of all of the google searches you made that are now in the hands of the FBI, think of all of the websites you visited that could be considered weird and would discredit you in the eyes of most others, this doesn't mean you must've watched something illegal, it can just be a non-standard sexual interest, or a unique hobby, or really anything.
+This usually gives them enough information that they could use to discredit you for anything, think of all of the google searches you made that are now in the hands of the FBI, think of all of the websites you visited that could be considered weird and would discredit you in the eyes of most others, this doesn't mean you did something illegal, it can just be a non-standard sexual interest, or a unique hobby, or really anything.

 As I said above, with Martin Luther King, luckily they didn't manage to discredit him significantly enough that he would fail.
 But can we realistically assume that this is still the case nowadays?
 Do you really think that combining